Crimson Tide Azalea

 A stunning variety with bright crimson blooms that cover airy open branches in mid spring, and foliage that turns yellow in fall; showy when massed in a border or as a garden accent; absolutely must have well-drained, highly acidic and organic soil

 Crimson Tide Azalea is covered in stunning clusters of lightly-scented crimson trumpet-shaped flowers at the ends of the branches in mid spring, which emerge from distinctive dark red flower buds before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves turn an outstanding yellow in the fall.
-The fruit is not ornamentally significant.

 Crimson Tide Azalea is an open multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.